Charancherry5/Mobile_Sales_PBI/README.md

-# 📊 Power BI Sales Dashboard
+# 📊 Power BI Mobile Sales Dashboard

 ## Overview
 This Power BI dashboard provides a comprehensive analysis of sales, revenue, profit, and distribution metrics across various brands, operators, and regions.
 With an interactive slicer panel and visually appealing dark-themed UI, it enables users to gain valuable insights efficiently.